demitry/patel-netcore-mvc/NetCoreMVC.md

 - N-Tier Arch
 - Repository Pattern and UoW
 - TempData/ViewBag/ViewData in .NET Core - When should use each of them?
-- Api Conreollers, Razor Pages
+- Api Controllers, Razor Pages
 - SweetAlerts, Rich Text Editor, Data Tables
 - Scaffold Identity (Razor Class Library)
 - Roles and Auth in .NET Core